Logo of cThink

 Introduction

-cThink is a multisensory learning tool that uses a learning assessment and the D.A.B. method β€” Draw ✏️, Act 🎭, Build πŸ”§ β€” to help learners simplify technical concepts and retain them through association building.
-Inspired by real classroom experiences in the South Bronx and lessons with his young son Elijah πŸ‘Ά, Software Engineer and former Technical Instructor Heriberto Roman set out to address a common challenge: learners at every age struggling to process and retain abstract programming ideas. cThink answers that challenge by making the learning process visual, auditory, and kinesthetic β€” which accelerates understanding and boosts memory retention.
+cThink is a multi-sensory learning tool that uses a learning assessment and the D.A.B. method β€” Draw, Act, Build β€” to help learners simplify technical concepts and retain them through association building.
+Inspired by real classroom experiences and lessons with his young son Elijah, Software Engineer and technical instructor Heriberto Roman set out to address a common challenge: learners of all ages struggling to process and retain abstract concepts. cThink tackles this challenge by making the learning process visual, auditory, and kinesthetic β€” accelerating understanding and boosting memory retention.

 How It Works